runpod/docs/docs/cli/projects/get-started.md

 runpodctl project create
 ```

-Select the "Hello World" Template and follow the prompts on the screen.
+Select the **Hello World** project and follow the prompts on the screen.

 ## Step 2.
 Write the code